kbujari/depot/mod/misc/cv/cv.typ

 ZFS persistent storage with backups, and extremely hardened networking.

+*Distributed Compute Cluster* ---
+Bare-metal Kubernetes cluster managed with GitOps to be completely reproducible.
+Uses Cilium CNI for fast eBPF networking and BGP load balancing, FluxCD for cluster management, and CEPH distributed storage for stateful workloads.
+Air-gapped, automated cluster provisioning with custom PXEBOOT images.

 *ICER Compressor* ---
 Image compression library written in Rust, designed for deep-space communication.